 And some model goodness through and through.
 They don’t have a selfish bone in their body.
 They love to serve and give and bring smiles to other people’s faces.

 These folks have discovered the key to doing life well.
-Here’s their secret: They know that the Christian faith isn’t about working hard to please God and meet certain Christian qualifications; it’s about letting Christ live His life in and through them.
+Here’s their secret: They know that the Christian faith isn’t about working hard to please God by meeting a list of qualifications.
+It’s about letting Christ live His life in and through them.
 That mindset changes everything about the way they do life.

 J.I.
 Packer, author of Knowing God, writes: